Ben Williamson (baseball): Professional career

+Seattle Mariners

 The Seattle Mariners selected Williamson in the second round, with the 57th overall selection of the 2023 Major League Baseball draft.
-On July 14, Williamson signed with the Mariners for an under-slot deal worth $600,000.
-That year, he played in two games for the Arizona Complex League Mariners, then 10 games for the Class-A Modesto Nuts.
-He started 2024 with the High-A Everett Aquasox, where he hit .315 in 29 games.
-In May, he was promoted to the Double-A Arkansas Travelers, where he hit .273 with 3 home runs in 95 games.
+On July 14, 2023, Williamson signed with the Mariners for an under-slot deal worth $600,000.
+That year, he played in two games for the Arizona Complex League Mariners, then 10 games for the Single-A Modesto Nuts.
+He started 2024 with the High-A Everett AquaSox, where he hit .315 in 29 games.
+In May, he was promoted to the Double-A Arkansas Travelers, where he hit .273 with three home runs in 95 games.
 He had some difficulty adjusting to pitching in Double-A but remained a good defender.

 Williamson began the 2025 season with the Triple-A Tacoma Rainiers, batting .281 with three doubles in 14 games.
-On April 13, the Mariners promoted Williamson to the major leagues for the first time.
+On April 13, 2025, the Mariners promoted Williamson to the major leagues for the first time.
 Two days later, he hit a single in his first major league plate appearance.
 Williamson was Seattle's starting third baseman until they re-acquired Eugenio Suárez on July 30.
 Williamson was sent down to Tacoma, where he finished the regular season.
 At the time of his demotion, he led American League (AL) third baseman in Defensive Runs Saved (DRS) but was near the bottom in on-base plus slugging.
 He finished his first MLB season batting .253/.294/.310.
 He ranked sixth among MLB third baseman in DRS despite playing in the minors for several months.

-Williamson was added to the Mariners roster for the AL Division Series, possibly to fill in for new father Josh Naylor, but did not play in the postseason.
+Williamson was added to the Mariners roster for the AL Division Series, possibly to fill in for Josh Naylor while he attended the birth of his first child, but did not play in the postseason.
 He was removed from the roster for the AL Championship Series.

+Tampa Bay Rays

+On February 2, 2026, the Mariners traded Williamson to the Tampa Bay Rays in a three-team trade in which the Mariners received Brendan Donovan and the St. Louis Cardinals received Jurrangelo Cijntje, Tai Peete, Colton Ledbetter, and two Competitive Balance Round B picks in the 2026 MLB draft.